Cini Boeri: Work and career

 After a brief experience working with Gio Ponti, a famous master of Italian design and architecture, she worked with Marco Zanuso, another acclaimed architect and designer, from 1951 through 1963, after which she started an independent architectural practice.
 In 1963 she opened her own studio in Milan focusing on architecture, interior, and exhibit design both in Italy and abroad.

 In the 1970s, Boeri began designing showrooms for Knoll in Europe and America.
 She also designed a variety of sofas and chairs for the company, some of which are still in production today.
 In addition, she worked for a variety of other design companies, including lighting company Artemide, furniture companies such as Arflex, Knoll, and Magis, and the housewares company Rosenthal.

 From 1981 to 1983 she taught architectural planning and industrial design at the Politecnico University in Milan.

 Different examples of her work can be found in museums and international exhibitions.

-Cini Boeri was known for her furniture design, and it became widely recognized, but it's important to note that Cini Boeri was also a trained architect, and undertook various architectural projects both domestically and internationally.

 During the 1960s, Cini Boeri completed a series of residential projects in Sardinia.
 Notable among these were Casa Bunker, a brutalist structure situated atop a cliff, and Villa Rotonda, an elegantly designed snail-shaped residence.
 Both projects were carefully crafted to establish a harmonious dialogue with the surrounding landscapes, reflecting Cini Boeri's sensitivity to the environment and her ability to integrate architecture seamlessly into nature.

 Between the 1960 to 1970, she challenged a lot in popular philosophy of comfort, and focused on its form.

 Another notable project, Casa nel bosco from 1969, was nestled within a birch forest in Lombardy.
 Here, Cini Boeri's ingenuity was evident in the fragmented architecture, made in that style to avoid the need to fell the large trees encircling the site.
 This approach showcased her deep appreciation for the natural surroundings and her commitment to sustainable and considerate design.